dev9com/parallel-webtest/readme.md

 In addition, you'll want to add the following environment variables:

-* saucelabs.user: your sauce labs user name.
+* SAUCELABS_USER: your sauce labs user name.
-* saucelabs.key: your sauce labs key.
+* SAUCELABS_KEY: your sauce labs key.

 Tests run by default in Firefox, locally.